Start a Specialised Content Publishing Business in Dubai

 Typical Cost Components

-Business licence fee: starting from approximately AED 12,000 per year
+Business license fee: starting from approximately AED 12,000 per year

 Registration and administration fees: AED 1,000 to AED 3,000